gnosischain/click-runner/README.md

 1. **click-runner**: Generic service that can run in any mode
 2. **ember-ingestor**: Specialized for Ember CSV data
-3. **probelab-agent-semvers-ingestor**: Example for one ProbeLabā Parquet dataset
+3. **probelab-agent-semvers-ingestor**: Example for one ProbeLab Parquet dataset

 ## Setting Up Cron Jobs